Rainbow-CPaaS/Rainbow-iOS-SDK-Samples/Rainbow-iOS-SDK-Sample-Contacts/README.md

 }
 ```
 ### Insert a contact in contacts list
-when the app receives `kContactsManagerServiceDidEndPopulatingMyNetwork`  notification from server the contact  should be added to contacts list only if it is a not bot contact and if the contact is in the user network so we could use the following code,
+if we need to add a contact  to contacts list it should only be added ,if it is a not bot contact and if the contact is in the user network so we could use the following code,

 ```objective-c
     -(void) insertContact:(Contact *) contact {